team-pp-studio/VoiceTuber/README.md

 - [ ] Don't like the separation of windows.thinks that should be an option
 - [X] REALLY WANTS CLICK AND DRAG - covered in TODO
 - [X] Drag and drop files into the software - coverd in TODO

+- [ ] better compatibility for multiple windows, what I mean by this is, if I move the voice tuber application to another window, the eye tracking still follows the mouth but only around the first window and it ends up just looking to the bottom left if I move it to my second monitor (left monitor) (see screenshots, I know it doesn't capture my mouse so it just highlighted the location box instead to show where my mouse is and the task bar shows what monitor I'm on)
+- [ ] have it so you can enter a value for rotation instead of a slider... or at least a mouse tooltip that says "hold ctrl to enter value"
+- [ ] different variations of bounce, I like the bounce but I really only want the bounce once when I start talking and resetting when I stop talking, hell it'd also be nice if I could customize it so that if I was talking fast or excited or going high pitched then there'd be more bounce frequency and otherwise less bounce frequency again going based off what veadotube does is it just has a minimum microphone range where if the input from the microphone is above that then you're talking about if it's below that then you're not talking
+- [ ] also physics breaks if you go too high with the values, luckily it can be reset by unchecking and re-checking physics but again, tooltip of some sort would be nice
+- [ ] Some sort of micro training, voice data to detect expressions.
+It’s more than just weak words.
+It’s a voice inflection. my guess the implementation would be when you’re done with the stream you could go back and clip sections where you’re happy, sad or mad, and then compile them together, and that will train a little thingy,mabobber to understand inflection, 10 tones, and be able to signal changes

 Completed
 - [x] (bug) there are some transparency issues